-Council is partnering with Mirvac to develop the former Marrickville Hospital site, bordering Marrickville Road, Livingstone Road and Lilydale Street.
-The development consists of a new larger library and much needed new community and cultural facilities, open space and residential apartments.
+Council partnered with Mirvac to develop the former Marrickville Hospital site, bordering Marrickville Road, Livingstone Road and Lilydale Street.
+The development produced a new larger library and much needed new community and cultural facilities, open space and residential apartments.

 The DA was approved by the Central Sydney Planning Panel on 17 August 2017.
 Modifications to the DA were approved on 8 March 2018.